fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 I am a Ramón y Cajal Professor (tenure-track) at the Department Thermal and Fluid Engineering of the University Carlos III of Madrid.
 I am also currently leading the research line Water-Energy Nexus of the Department.

-I received my undergraduate degree in Mechanical Engineering from the Technical University of Crete (2005) and my Ph.D. in Energy Engineering from the Technical University of Berlin (2010).
-I have worked as a researcher in Germany, Spain and Greece holding European Fellowships (Marie-Curie Actions, 2006-2018).

 My work focuses on the simulation and optimization of energy conversion processes using thermodynamic, economic and environmental criteria.
 The energy conversion processes I study include, among others, renewable- and fossil-based power plants,biofuel generation processes and zero-emission energy processes (including CO2 capture).